2024-25 Edition

 BATS 299.
 Independent Directed Research.
 2-12 Units.

 Independent research with Biomedical and Translational Science faculty.
+Capstone option for students who do not choose the thesis option.

 The MS-BATS admissions committee will evaluate applicants to the program on the basis of grades, previous course work, letters of recommendation, and other relevant qualifications, such as years of experience working in a clinical setting.
 The GRE is not a requirement for the program.
 All graduate students, including those from public health, nursing science, and pharmaceutical science are eligible to apply, but the program has a highly clinical focus and is specifically designed for those with a sufficient background in clinical sciences.
 Applicants should have successfully completed a B.S. degree or equivalent, and may be current medical students, residents, clinical fellows, faculty, or licensed physicians in the community.